babylonchain/btc-staker/docs/create-phase1-staking.md

 ## Sign Transaction

-To submit the transaction onchain to the BTC network it needs to be signed.
+For the transaction to be submitted to the BTC network it first needs to be signed.
-For signing the transaction use the following command [`bitcoin-cli signrawtransactionwithwallet`](https://chainquery.com/bitcoin-cli/signrawtransactionwithwallet) which signs the raw funded transaction and outputs it as hex.
+You can sign the raw funded transaction and output the signed format as hex using the
+[`bitcoin-cli signrawtransactionwithwallet`](https://chainquery.com/bitcoin-cli/signrawtransactionwithwallet)
+command.

 ```shell
 bitcoin-cli -testnet3 \